devonfw-forge/devon4flutter-non-bloc-arch/pages/Home.md

 ## Creation Context

 This guide was written by a student in the Bachelor of Science Program “Computer Science and Media Technology” at Technical University Cologne [\[8\]](https://www.th-koeln.de/en/homepage_26.php), and it was created for one of the modules in that Bachelor.
-In addition to this, the guide was written in collaboration with Capgemini Cologne [\[9\]](https://www.capgemini.com/us-en/).
-Capgemini released a guide on building an application with Angular [\[10\]](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.
+In addition to this, the guide was written in collaboration with DevonFw [\[9\]](https://devonfw.com/index.html).
+DevonFw released a guide on building an application with Angular [\[10\]](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.

 ## Structure